Local nonprofit uses bourbon to raise funds for children with autism

 “I have a lot of friends but I need more than just friends," I need people that just want to make a difference in the community,” McGraw said.

-If you want to donate to FEAT, you can contact Donna McGraw at (502) 741-1982 or drop off your bourbon donation to Shane’s Window Tinting at 7701 Dixie Highway.
+If you want to donate to FEAT, you can contact Donna McGraw at (502) 741-1982 or drop off your bourbon donation to Shane’s Window Tinting at 7701 Dixie Highway or Theraplace at 4121 Shelbyville Road.

 RELATED: Program provides JCPS students, parents with free clothing for new school year